Pieces (film): Production

+Development

-The script for Pieces was written by American exploitation filmmaker Dick Randall and Italian producer Roberto Loyola, credited as "John Shadow".
+The script for Pieces was written by American exploitation filmmaker Dick Randall and Italian producer Roberto Loyola, credited as "John W. Shadow".
 Contrary to popular belief, Joe D'Amato was not involved in this production.
+Director Juan Piquer Simón had previously been considered to direct a sequel to The Last House on the Left (1972), but he ultimately passed on the project.

-It was given to director Juan Piquer Simón by Randall and Stephen Minasian, with whom he had worked on previous films.
+The script treatment for Pieces, then titled Jigsaw, was given to Simon by Randall and Stephen Minasian, with whom he had worked on previous films.
+The initial treatment was originally intended to be made as a television film.

+Casting

+The film starred the husband and wife team Christopher George (of TV's The Rat Patrol) and Linda Day (of TV's Mission: Impossible).
+Other key roles were played by expatriate American actors Paul L. Smith (of Midnight Express and Popeye), Jack Taylor (known for his work with Jesús Franco), and May Heatherly (of TV's The Man from U.N.C.L.E.).

+Kendall was played by Ian Sera, a Spanish-speaking British actor from Gibraltar, who had starred in Simón's previous film Mystery on Monster Island.
+The rest of the cast were local Spanish actors.
+Bruce Le, a star of Bruceploitation martial arts films from Hong Kong, made an uncredited cameo in the film, as he was shooting a different film for Dick Randall at the same time.

+Filming

-Although the film was set in the United States, specifically in Boston, it was mainly shot in and around Valencia, Spain, home of director Simón, though some exterior filming took place in Boston.
+The film was an international co-production between Spain, Italy, and the United States.
+Although the film was set in Boston, it was shot at the Complutense University of Madrid and in Valencia, Spain, home of director Simón.
+The end credits claim location filming in Boston, however the American exteriors were actually shots reused from Supersonic Man (1979), shot in New York City and also directed by Simón.
 The shoot lasted four weeks with the cast and crew, and another week went by to film the special effects for an estimated budget of $300,000.
-Some of the American exteriors were shots reused from Supersonic Man (1979), also directed by Simón.

-According to the interview with Simón in Pieces of Juan (on the Grindhouse DVD version of the film), the director says that none of the female stars of the film knew how to play tennis, even though they were supposed to be portraying "professional" players.
-A tennis coach had to be hired so that they could learn to lob the ball in a convincing enough manner to make the film believable.
+According to the interview with Simón in Pieces of Juan, an interview short included on the film's 2008 DVD release, the director says that none of the female stars of the film knew how to play tennis, even though they were supposed to be portraying professional players.
+A tennis coach was hired so that they could learn to lob the ball in a convincing enough manner.
 Simón also revealed in the interview that he is proud of the visual effects in the film, especially that a pig carcass was used for the effect of the chainsaw cutting through a young woman's stomach and the slaughterhouse guts used.

-The film starred real-life husband and wife team Christopher George (of TV's The Rat Patrol) and Lynda Day George (of TV's Mission: Impossible)).
+Music

 While the Spanish version had an original musical score by Librado Pastor, the international release used library music from several composers (including Stelvio Cipriani and Fabio Frizzi), collectively credited as 'CAM'.